Yesterday, a young lady on facebook asked me why there wasn't anything about Romeo and Juliet on my page.

 As far as performances of the play at court, in front of the Queen, any references to the secret wedding between Romeo and Juliet could be removed.

-If this play was a gift, then why did Shakespeare write such a tragic ending?
+If this play was a gift for their wedding, why did Shakespeare choose one with such a tragic ending?

 They kept the affair quiet until 1598.